 If you enter military service for more than 30 days, your employing office must give you a notice explaining that your enrollment may continue for up to 24 months and that you are responsible for the employee share of the premiums for the first 12 months and for 102 percent of the premium afterwards.
 It must also explain that you must notify your employing office in writing if you terminate your enrollment for the period of your military service.

 If you elect to terminate your enrollment, it must terminate effective the day you are separated, furloughed, or placed on leave of absence for entering military service.
 This applies even if part of your military service is covered by paid leave immediately followed by furlough or other leave without pay.
 You and your covered family members are entitled to a 31-day extension of coverage and to convert to an individual contract.

 Back to Top

 If you return from military duty after your enrollment terminated, but not in the exercise of reemployment rights, you must (if eligible for coverage) elect to enroll within 60 days after returning to civilian duty, the same as a new employee.
-You may elect to enroll for Self Only or for Self and Family in either option of any plan available.
+You may elect to enroll in Self Only, Self Plus One or Self and Family in either option of any plan available.

 If you exercise reemployment rights upon returning from military duty, your terminated enrollment will be reinstated on the Notice of Change in Health Benefits Enrollment (SF 2810), effective on the day you return to civilian duty.
 Your employing office will show in the Remarks section of the reinstating SF 2810 that a previously terminated enrollment is being reinstated because of return from military service.